What Is a PLU Food Label?

-- The record of origin or denomination of an exotic product, a foreign specialty, or a heraldic or non-commercial logo.
+- The name of origin or denomination of an exotic product, a foreign specialty, or a heraldic or non-commercial motto.

-- A marker that designates an origin outside of Quebec, in another language that is officially recognized by the Commission de toponymie du Québec, surname, given name or character name, and all names distinctive of its cultural character.
+- A marker that designates an origin outside of Quebec, in another language that is officially officially recognized by the Commission de toponymie du Québec, surname, given name or character name, and all names distinctive of a cultural character.

 Create Your PLU Code

-In addition to using PLU code labels to identify products, they also can be used as a marketing tool and to supply the customer with additional information.
+In addition to using PLU code labels to identify products, they can also be used as a marketing tool and supply the customer with additional information.

 For more information on the subject, consult the Canadian Produce Marketing Association (CPMA).